ValDevelopment/ValDevelopment/README.md

 ### Text-Based Geographic Region Classification Tool

-- Built text-based classification models to predict the geographic region of tweets using high-dimensional textual features.
+- Built text-based classification models to predict the geographic region of tweets using textual features.
 I focused on TF-IDF representations, class imbalance mitigation, and random forest modeling to improve predictive performance.
 - The broader project also explored logistic regression baselines and BiLSTM models for sequential text patterns, implemented by other team members.

 [Repo](https://github.com/Rsrirajan/NLP-DisasterTweets)